No-go theorem for inflation in Ricci-inverse gravity: Introduction

 In this paper, we prefer studying a modification of Einstein's gravity.
 The reason for this is basically twofold.
 First, this approach does not require the existence of extra fields such as a scalar field, whose origin might not be easy to figure out.
-Second, we note that among the well-known inflationary models the Starobinsky model \cite{Starobinsky:1980te} involving the $R^2$ correction term has been shown to be one of the most favorable models in the light of the Planck observation \cite{Akrami:2018odb}.
-More interestingly, this model is the simplest subclass of the $f(R)$ theory.
-Hence, having a good alternative gravity model might lead us to a more transparent picture of both early time and late time epochs of our universe.
-In addition, unexpected results might appear in alternative gravity theories due to additional correction terms like $R^2$ or $R_{\mu\nu}R^{\mu\nu}$.
+Second, we note that among the well-known inflationary models the Starobinsky model \cite{Starobinsky:1980te}, see also Refs. \cite{Whitt:1984pd,Barrow:1983rx,Starobinsky:1987zz,Barrow:1988xh,Maeda:1987xf,Muller:1989rp,Koshelev:2017tvv,Mishra:2019ymr}, involving the $R^2$ correction term has been shown to be one of the most favorable models in the light of the Planck observation \cite{Planck}.
+More interestingly, this model is one of the simplest subclasses of the $f(R)$ theory \cite{DeFelice:2010aj,Nojiri:2010wj} as well as the fourth-order gravity (a.k.a. quadratic gravity) \cite{Schmidt:2006jt}.
+Hence, having a good alternative gravity model might lead us to a more transparent picture of both early time and late time epochs of our universe \cite{Nojiri:2010wj,Appleby:2009uf}.
+In addition, unexpected results might appear in alternative gravity theories due to the existence of additional correction terms of fourth-order gravity such as $R^2$ or $R_{\mu\nu}R^{\mu\nu}$.
 For example, the Hawking's cosmic no-hair conjecture concerning on the isotropy and homogeneity of the late time universe \cite{GH} has been examined in higher curvature and higher derivative gravity \cite{Mijic:1987bq,barrow05,barrow06,Middleton:2010bv,kao09,Toporensky:2006kc,Muller:2017nxg}.
 It would be very interesting if we were able to figure out stable anisotropic inflation, which would be counterexamples to the cosmic no-hair conjecture within the framework of modifications of Einstein gravity.
 Note that some CMB anomalies such as the hemispherical asymmetry and the cold spot, which have been detected recently by the WMAP and then by the Planck, which cannot be explained within the context of the cosmological principle \cite{Schwarz:2015cma}.
 Hence, anisotropic inflation might be a possible approach to realize these anomalies.
 Other anisotropic inflation models, in which the cosmic no-hair conjecture has been shown to be violated, can be seen, e.g. in Refs. \cite{MW,Do:2011zza,SD,Do:2017onf}.
 If successful, some exotic features of anisotropic inflation might be imprinted in the CMB, which might be relevant to more sensitive primordial gravitational waves observations operated in the near future \cite{CMB,CMB1}.